euanwielewski/uci-bank-marketing-app/README.md

 `result = {"probability": 0.34}`

-You can test posting to the app by running the `post.py` script from a separate shell:
+You can test posting to the app locally by running the `post.py` script from a separate shell:

 `python3 post.py`